romelBen/melo-homelab/metal/roles/upgrade/README.md

 ## Gotchas
 The reboot and service restart checks for APT are implemented via [needrestart](https://github.com/liske/needrestart).
 For Fedora this is implemented through the dnf plugin [needs-restarting](https://dnf-plugins-core.readthedocs.io/en/latest/needs_restarting.html).
-For RHEL/CentOS it is implemented through the [needs-restarting](https://dnf-plugins-core.readthedocs.io/en/latest/needs_restarting.html) tool.

 The role uses the output or return codes respectively to decide what actions to take.
 You can configure the behavior through the variables below.